ghettokon/SCSWatson/README.md

-I am keeping an older version of TJBot software here so we can have a consistant code base through out the experiment.
+Keeping an older version of TJBot software (before March 2017) here to support the experiment in transition.

 ## License
 This library uses the [Apache License Version 2.0 software license] (LICENSE).